ChrisMayor/Mp3WrapInterface4Tonuino/README.md

 ### Option 3: Number folders

 * Numbers the directories in the output folder ascending (01 - xx)
+* The starting number can be entered at the UI
 #### Input folder:

 ```